jessepav/lacygoill-wiki-backup/keyboard/layout.md

     /usr/bin/showkey

 ##
-# I have the decimal keycode of a key.
-How to find all the keysyms it can generate (w/ or w/o modifier)?

-Convert the code in hexadecimal:

-    $ convert-base --from=dec --to=hex <keycode>

-Then, run `xkeycaps`:

-    $ xkeycaps -keyboard pc105fr
-                         │
-                         └ found in the output of `$ xkeycaps -h` (/french)

-1. On the picture, find the key whose lower-right corner contains your hex keycode.
-2. Hover the cursor over this key.
-3. At the top of the window, on the second line, read the keysyms following `KeySym:`.

-##
-# What's the difference between the DEFAULT keyboard layout and the CURRENT layout?
+# What's the difference between the *default* keyboard layout and the *current* layout?

 The default layout is the one automatically set up when you start the OS.
 It persists after a reboot of the OS.

 The current layout is the one currently active.
-It may or may NOT persist after a reboot of the OS.
+It might or might *not* persist after a reboot of the OS.

-The two may be different if you  have executed a command such as `setxkbmap`, or if you've changed the default layout without rebooting.
+The  two   might  be  different  if   you  have  executed  a   command  such  as `setxkbmap(1)`, or if you've changed the default layout without rebooting.

 ##
 # default layout